Heuchera maxima Greene

 Bloom Time: Spring

-Heuchera maxima is a rhizomatous perennial, up to 3 feet (90 cm) tall, growing a broad patch of large, up to 3 inches (7.5 cm) wide, rounded, multilobed, dark green leaves with long petioles and a fringe of hairs along the edges.
-It produces an erect inflorescence up to 2 feet (60 cm) tall, with many clusters of hairy, glandular flowers.
+Heuchera maxima is a rhizomatous perennial growing a broad patch of large, up to 3 inches (7.5 cm) wide, rounded, multilobed, dark green leaves with long petioles and a fringe of hairs along the edges.
+It grows up to 3 feet (90 cm) tall and produces an erect, up to 2 feet (60 cm) tall inflorescence with many clusters of hairy, glandular flowers.
 Each flower is rounded with fleshy white or pink lobes and tiny petals curling away from the center.
 The protruding stamens are tipped with large anthers.

 How to Grow and Care

 They are generally considered easy to grow and require little routine maintenance.
 To encourage continuous flowering or repeat bloom, deadhead the spent flower spikes as needed.
 Mulching during the summer months will help keep the soil moist and prevent injury to the shallow root system from heat.
 Coral Bells can be divided every 3 to 4 years if they lose vigor or when the crown gets too large.

 This species is endemic to the four northern Channel Islands of California, within Channel Islands National Park.
 It grows on canyon cliffs in coastal sage scrub habitats.